Why We're different

-These areas include garment specification, grading and pattern making.
+Areas identified by Australian government research include garment specification, grading and pattern making.
 We also offer support and business mentoring for students after graduation.
 Our teachers are available to support students with advice and information as they enter the workforce as well as commercial services for pattern making to assist students with their first collections.

-We recognise that face-to-face study is important and that students have work and family commitments, so we offer flexible part time, evening and Saturday study options.
+We recognise that face-to-face study is important and that students have work and family commitments, so we offer flexible part-time, evening and Saturday study options.